DanArmstrong124/da-total-graphics/README.md

 - - Create account - Users can create an account
 - - Sign in - Users can sign in
 - - Sign out - Users can sign out
-- - Reset Password - Users can reset their passwords
+- - Reset Password - Users can request a reset
 - - Profile page - Users can view a basic profile page
 - - Email verify - Users can sign in with email
 - - Purchase verify - Users cannot make a purchase without an account